A non-confrontational approach

 Asking the children what is important to them

 Again, research strongly suggests that children don’t like the idea that they have to ‘choose’ between parents but that they do like being invited to contribute to the process.
 We are committed to giving children a voice within mediation.
 This means giving them an opportunity to say what they think is important for the family going forward.
 We see children of all ages as part of the mediation process; if your child is 10 or over, we strongly recommend that they are invited in to talk to a mediator, in line with government policy.
+This process is called child-inclusive mediation – all child-inclusive mediators must be specially trained and must re-accredit at regular intervals.
+For many years we have placed special emphasis on this work and we do a great deal of it.
+Our founder, Sheila, in particular assisted other family mediators with this work and provided training on this subject.

 'While mediation provides the chance for parents to repair their relationships sufficiently to be able to co-parent more positively in future, litigation in a real sense teaches couples to argue and to litigate, sometimes rather too well.'